Sveta-1999/Server-Client/README.md

 <b> How to work. </b>

-Syntax to connect server is "connect <IP_ADDRESS> <PORT>" Where the <IP_ADDRESS> is IP address of the Server and the <PORT> is Server port number
+Syntax to connect server is "connect <IP_ADDRESS> <PORT>" Where the <IP_ADDRESS> is IP address of the Server and the <PORT> is Server port number.

-Syntax to run commands is  "command" Where command is command supported by terminal
+Syntax to run commands is  "command" Where command is command supported by terminal.

-Server also handles "disconnect" command Which closes the connection with particular client
+Server also handles "disconnect" command Which closes the connection with particular client.